AaltoUrbanWater/GisToSWMM5/input_files.md

-# GisToSWMM5 input file instructions
+disconnect# GisToSWMM5 input file instructions

 The following input files are required to build SWMM5 models using GisToSWMM5:
 - DEM raster in _.asc_ format